 The petting zoo is a small enclosure with a variety of animals that can be easily fed with the feed provided.
 Not just Australian animals, mind you, like wallabies, wombats, emus and kangaroos, but there are also fluffy alpacas with soft fur that the kids loved to touch.
 The farm keeps these alpacas for their good quality wool, hence there is again the arch to sustainable farming techniques.

 The close encounters do not end here.
 For a small fee you can even get extremely close to one of the resident dingoes.
 Wait… you may think.
 Isn’t this dangerous?
-Remember the story of the dingo and the baby…?
-And aren’t these creatures kept in separate enclosures behind strong wire mesh and enforced fences for a reason?
+And, aren’t these creatures kept in separate enclosures behind strong wire mesh and enforced fences for a reason?

-From the petting area we set off to the next section of the farm, the Animal Sanctuary.
-The trail led us past sustainable farming areas in process – there were veggie patches, and a new orchard.
-Colourful hand painted signs gave us food for thought along the way, such as information on the animals, the aboriginal heritage of the land, the owners’ ideas on their connection with the land and the role we all play in our natural environment.
+There's plenty of signage around the park, such as information on the animals, the aboriginal heritage of the land, the owners’ ideas on their connection with the land and the role we all play in our natural environment.

-In front of us, the farm unfolded in soft undulating pastures.
-In the distance we could spot more animals, now in a more natural environment.
-Grazing under trees there were donkeys and horses in the distance, and an emu stalked gracefully along the crest of a hill.
+Grazing under trees there are donkeys and horses in the distance, and an emu stalked gracefully along the crest of a hill.
 Deer big and small were coming to the fences, curiously sniffing our outstretched hands for any leftover feed.

 In gumboots that we swapped with our sneakers at the entrance, we carefully walked down the hill to the pretty lake, now swollen after heavy rains over the previous weeks.
 The path was muddy and wet, and the kids enjoyed navigating their way from one dry spot to the next.